 If the recoverable amount of an asset or CGU is estimated to be less than its carrying amount, the carrying amount of the asset or CGU is reduced to its recoverable amount.
-An impairment loss is recognized immediately in profit or loss.
+An impairment loss is recognized immediately in the consolidated income statement

 Where an impairment loss subsequently reverses, the carrying amount of the asset or CGU is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognized for the asset or CGU in prior years.
-A reversal of an impairment loss is recognized immediately in profit or loss.
+A reversal of an impairment loss is recognized immediately in the consolidated income statement.